igorskyflyer/igorskyflyer/README.md

 _02-Sep-2025_

-I am in the process of migrating all of my npm packages from [@igor.dvlpr](https://www.npmjs.com/~igor.dvlpr) to [@igorskyflyer](https://www.npmjs.com/~igorskyflyer) username and scope, due to technical difficulties with the previous scope ([official discussion](https://github.com/orgs/community/discussions/169922)).
+He is in the process of migrating all of his npm packages from [@igor.dvlpr](https://www.npmjs.com/~igor.dvlpr) to [@igorskyflyer](https://www.npmjs.com/~igorskyflyer) username and scope, due to technical difficulties with the previous scope ([official discussion](https://github.com/orgs/community/discussions/169922)).

 Stay up-to-date by following the [**official tracker**](https://github.com/igorskyflyer/project-nextwave/milestone/1).